JFesta/Reversio/README.md

 * Support for Lazy Loading: you can generate navigation properties as **virtual** members
 * Indices: you can optionally include their definition in your DbContext

+# Supported DBMSs/ORMs

-Currently Reversio supports only Sql Server databases (tested with 2012 and 2016).
+At the moment Reversio supports only Sql Server databases (tested with 2012 and 2016).
+The generated DbContext is tailored specifically to EF Core, but a second version for EF can be done too if needed.

+However, as the generated POCOs carry no dependencies by default, you can use Reversio to just generate them and not the DbContext; in this way you can use the POCOs with other ORMs, such as Dapper.

+# Dependencies

+Work in progress

+# What's next

+### Planned features:
+* Automatically ignore history tables connected to temporal tables
+* DbContext stubs to let custom code injections
+* Support for Query Types
+* Support for scalar/table functions and stored procedures

+### Possible next features:
+* Support for MySql
+* Support for Oracle